Import Regulations - France

 Like Canada, France has signed the Washington Convention (CITES) protecting endangered species and limiting trading, and products derived from them (ivory, tortoise, shell, etc.).

-The importing of some live animals is prohibited; for others it is subject to authorization ("derogation") and/or quarantine.
+The importation of some live animals is prohibited; for others it is subject to authorization ("derogation") and/or quarantine.

-Nutritional and health claims relatives to food products and food supplements are strictly regulated.
+Nutritional and health claims relative to food products and food supplements are strictly regulated.
 Only those authorized by the European database can be used.

-Sites with tariff information: TARIC (European Union website).
-Canada and the European Union have concluded the CETA agreement, which provides for the elimination of customs duties on the majority of Canadian products imported into the EU.
-The full text is available on GAC website.
-The customs duties that apply under this agreement are available on Tariff Finder.
-Conditions of origin apply to benefit from preferential arrangements, they are available on the GAC site.
+Canada and the European Union have concluded the Canada-European Union Comprehensive Economic and Trade Agreement (CETA), which provides for the elimination of customs duties on the majority of Canadian products imported into the EU.
+The customs duties that apply under this agreement are available on the Tariff Finder.
+More information on EU customs tariff, commercial and agricultural legislation can be found through TARIC.

-Other taxes may apply (eg excise tax on alcohol, tax on oils), then the Value Added Tax or VAT.
+Other taxes may apply (e.g. excise tax on alcohol, tax on oils) on top of the Value Added Tax or VAT.

-Trade commissioners based in France can give you more comprehensive lists of consultants who specialize in approving specific products.
+Trade commissioners based in France can provide comprehensive lists of consultants who specialize in approving specific products.